zero01101/openOutpaint/README.md

 - optional (visibly) inverted mask mode - red masks get mutated, blue masks stay the same, but you can't take both pills at once
 - inpainting color brush to bring out your inner vincent van bob ross
 - dedicated img2img tool with optional border masking for enhanced output coherence with existing subject matter
-- marquee select tool to select regions and arbitrarily scale, create stamps, move chunks, peek at lower layers, do all sorts of damage
+- marquee select tool to select regions and arbitrarily scale, rotate, create stamps, move chunks, peek at lower layers, do all sorts of damage
 - optionally decoupled cursor size and output resolution
 - interrogate tool
 - floating control panel to easily change models/samplers/steps/prompts/CFG/etc options for each dream summoned from the latent void _(NOTE: model switching requires A1111 webUI to be on commit [5a6387e](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/5a6387e189dc365c47a7979b9040d5b6fdd7ba43) or more recent)_
 - floating toolbox with handy keyboard shortcuts
 - optional grid snapping for precision
 - optional hi-res fix for blank/txt2img dreams
   - **_NOTE: as of v0.0.12.5/webUI commit [ef27a18](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/ef27a18b6b7cb1a8eebdc9b2e88d25baf2c2414d), HRfix has been COMPLETELY reworked and no longer works remotely the same, thus openOutpaint's implementation is no longer compatible with versions of A1111 predating that.
-You will be alerted to the outdated webUI and the HRfix option will become limited to simply using [reticle dimensions / 2] in this event._**
+You will be alerted to the outdated webUI and the HRfix option will become limited to simply using [reticle dimensions / 2] in this event.
+Please see the [manual entry](https://github.com/zero01101/openOutpaint/wiki/Manual#hrfix) regarding HRfix and its available options._**
 - optional overmasking for potentially better seams between outpaints - set overmask px value to 0 to disable the feature
-- import arbitrary images and scale/stamp on the canvas whenever, wherever you'd like
+- import arbitrary images and rotate/scale/stamp on the canvas whenever, wherever you'd like
 - upscaler support for final output images
 - saves your preferences/imported images to browser localstorage for maximum convenience
 - reset to defaults button to unsave your preferences if things go squirrely